 - Financial statements – There is no requirement for the filing of accounts with the Registrar of Companies for private companies.
 However, every company must keep financial records reflecting the true financial condition of the company.

-- Annual returns – Every company must complete and file with the Registrar of Companies an annual return by the end of February each year.
+- Annual returns – Every company must complete and file with the Registrar of Companies an annual return by the 1st of January each year.

 - Incorporation time – Forming a Jersey company is a complex process taking around 10 to 14 days.